 Granting this variance request will not violate state water quality standards nor cause measurable degradation in water quality.
 Requirements regarding SWM will be reviewed and approved by DPIE.
-Erosion and sediment control requirements are reviewed and approved by the Prince George's County Soil Conservation District.
+Erosion and sediment control requirements are reviewed and approved by Prince George's County Soil Conservation District.
 Both SWM and sediment and erosion control requirements are to be met in conformance with state and local laws, to ensure that the quality of water leaving the site meets the state's standards.
 State standards are set to ensure that no degradation occurs.

 The required findings of Section 25-119(d) have been adequately addressed for the removal of 45 specimen trees identified as Specimen Trees ST-1 through ST-5, ST-11 through ST-13, ST-17 through ST-19, ST-21, ST-27 through ST-32, ST-43 through ST-68, and ST-70.
-The variance for removal of 45 specimen trees for construction of a residential development is, therefore, approved.
+Staff recommend that the Planning Board approve the requested variance for the removal of 45 specimen trees for the construction of a residential development.